Steven Naylor continues to re-invent himself artistically, always striving to incorporate the best of his past work into the new.

 - Independent composer of instrumental, mixed-media, and electroacoustic works; associate composer, Canadian Music Centre.

-- Adjunct Professor (non-remunerated) and occasional part-time teacher in the Acadia University School of Music.
+- Adjunct Professor (non-remunerated), affiliated researcher, and occasional part-time teacher in the Acadia University School of Music.

 - Principal composer and artistic advisor for Mermaid Theatre of Nova Scotia, a company that produces sophisticated multi-lingual international theatre for young audiences.
 Steven’s scores for Mermaid have now played to live audiences of over 5 million, in fifteen countries.